PE-Cray/cray-openshmemx/doc/source/index.rst

       - Release Version
       - Release Date
     * - Cray Shasta
-      - Cray OpenSHMEMX v11.0.0
+      - Cray OpenSHMEMX v11.1.0
-      - June 2020
+      - August 2020
     * - Cray XC
-      - Cray OpenSHMEMX v9.1.0
+      - Cray OpenSHMEMX v9.1.1
-      - June 2020
+      - August 2020

-The following changes were made in the latest release of Cray OpenSHMEMX v11.0.0 on Cray Shasta systems:
+The following changes were made in the latest release of Cray OpenSHMEMX v11.1.0 on Cray Shasta systems:

-1. Enabling auto-progress by default in the OFI verbs;ofi_rxm provider
+1. Enabling manual-progress by default for OFI "verbs;ofi_rxm" provider
-2. Increased the size of the SHMEM_SYNC_SIZE constant to fix an existing issue in the active-set based alltoall collective communication operations
+2. Allow using Cray OpenSHMEMX on HPE Apollo systems as a beta release.
+The initial beta release is not performant and it is provided as a functional test library
+3. Fix padding issues on the symmetric heaps, to avoid internal library usage memory buffers to use the user-allocated symmetric heaps

-The following changes were made in the latest release of Cray OpenSHMEMX v9.1.0 on Cray XC systems:
+The following changes were made in the latest release of Cray OpenSHMEMX v9.1.1 on Cray XC systems:

-1. Added missing pshmem interfaces
+1. Fix issues in supporting lmod-based cray-openshmemx modules

 For more details on the different released versions of Cray OpenSHMEMX, please :doc:`refer the link <release_notes>`.